dsatlse/dsatlse.github.io/README.md

 # Website for the LSESU Data Science Society

-This is a static website made with [Zola](https://www.getzola.org/).
+This is a static [website](https://dsatlse.github.io/) made with [Zola](https://www.getzola.org/).
+All public materials developed by the society will be available on it, along with documentation of projects, events and public Zulip communication.

 ## Build